wp-plugins/all-in-one-event-calendar/readme.txt

 == Description ==

-Welcome to the [All-in-One Calendar Plugin](http://then.ly/), from [Then.ly](http://then.ly/).
-The All-in-One Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.
+Welcome to the [All-in-One Event Calendar Plugin](http://then.ly/), from [Then.ly](http://then.ly/).
+The All-in-One Event Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.

 Our new calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.